 - Maintains the endometrium throughout pregnancy

-- If fertilized, progesterone prevents further egg release until the pregnancy has terminated
+- Prevents further egg release until a pregnancy has terminated

-- Fertilization of more than one egg at one time is also prevented - although infrequently more than one egg is released
+- Prevents fertilization of more than one egg at a time - although infrequently more than one egg is released

 - Stops muscular contractions in the fallopian tubes once the egg has been transported

-- During pregnancy, progesterone plays an important role in fetal development
+- Plays an important role in fetal development during pregnancy

 - Stimulates the breast tissue to prevent lactation and causes the glands to advance ready for producing milk

-- Strengthening of pelvic wall muscles in preparation for labor.
+- Strengthens the pelvic wall muscles in preparation for labor.

 The female sex hormones control the menstrual cycle and naturally rise and fall throughout the month.
 The menstrual cycle is a dynamic process that repeats itself every 28 days on average and progesterone plays a leading role in the process.